fairlearn/fairlearn-proposals/api/METRICS.md

   * `ErrorRateRatio()`: for all _a_, <br>
     |_error_rate_(_a_) - _error_rate_(\*)| &le; &epsilon;.

-  * `ErrorRateDifference(ratio=`_r_`)`: analogous
+  * `ErrorRateRatio(ratio=`_r_`)`: analogous

   * all of the above constraints are descendants of `ConditionalSelectionRate`

   * the `objective` for all of the above constraints is `ErrorRate()`

 * `GridSearch(estimator, constraints)` considers constraints represented by the provided `Moment` object.
-The behavior of the `GridSearch` algorithm does not depend on the value of the right-hand side of constraints, so it is not provided to the constructor.
+The behavior of the `GridSearch` algorithm does not depend on the value of the right-hand side of the constraints, so it is not provided to the constructor.
 In addition to the `Moment` objects above, `GridSearch` also supports the following:

   * `GroupLossMoment(<loss>)`: for all _a_, <br>
     _loss_(_a_) &le; &zeta;